sandordargo/sandordargo.github.io/_posts/2022-7-27-cpp-on-sea-trip-report.md

 1. They should provide an abstraction
 2. They should decrease dependencies

-The Singleton patterns does not offer any of those.
+The Singleton pattern does not offer any of those.
 Therefore it's not a design, but an implementation pattern.

-That observation gives way to combine it with other techniques and use it in a way that doesn't make the application more complex to test, but actually helps simulating real-world relationships without making the software less testable.
+That observation gives way to combine it with other techniques and use it in a way that doesn't make the application more complex to test but actually helps simulate real-world relationships without making the software less testable.

 For the rest, check out the talk!